 but only as a supplement to the images.

-b) A covering letter outlining prices, your aims, experience,
+b) A covering letter outlining your aims, prices, experience,

-c) An SAE so we can return your photographs.
-If you want to send
+c) If you want to send

 samples, please ensure your envelope is sufficiently large and that the